 Button-based bots are a good option for replacing traditional forms.
 They are built like decision trees and provide your users with several options to click to get to the next stage.

-This not only makes the tone of voice more conversational, it makes it more interactive, improves your customer experience and leads to increased engagement.
+This not only makes the tone of voice more conversational, but it also makes it more interactive, improves your customer experience and leads to increased engagement.

 No wonder chatbots are increasingly replacing traditional forms in collecting lead information.

-6) Always ask the most crucial information first
+6) Always ask for the most crucial information first in your lead forms

 To improve your conversion rate when gathering customer information through lead capture forms, always start by asking the most important information first.